Dental decay is an infectious process whereby bacteria damage the hard tooth structure.

 Post Operation Care/Care tips

 Good dental health can be achieved with proper daily brushing and flossing.
 The goal of brushing and flossing is to remove the bacteria containing plaque.
-Intake of dietary sugars should be monitored and regular examinations with a dental professional are recommended.
+Intake of dietary sugars should be monitored and regular examinations by dental professionals are recommended.